 There are various good Stamina dps Monster Sets available that you can choose from.

 Velidreth Monster Set drops in Cradle of Shadows and is part of the Shadows of the Hist DLC.
-This set is one of the most popular dps Monster Sets.
 The one piece bonus is really strong and the unique two piece bonus that shoots 3 spores out deal a lot of damage.
 The Monster Set procs on cooldown as the only requirement to proc it is to deal damage.
 The only downside with Velidreth Monster Set is that each spore has to hit a different target.
 It is impossible to land all three spores on one enemy.

 Maarselok Monster Set drops in the Lair of Maarselok and is part of the Scalebreaker DLC.
 The set is a very popular dps Monster Set.
 The one piece bonus gives you extra stamina and the unique two piece bonus deals damage when you bash an enemy, therefore the set is very easy to control, but also harder to use because you can’t forget to bash.